vdsm/virtual-dsm/readme.md

   * ### What are the differences compared to standard DSM?

-    There are only three minor differences: the Virtual Machine Manager package is not provided, Surveillance Station doesn't include any free licenses, and logging in to your Synology account is not supported.
+    There are only two minor differences: the Virtual Machine Manager package is not provided and Surveillance Station doesn't include any free licenses.

 ## Disclaimer